 - A torso protector is also a good idea.

-- Practice emergency dismounts at a standstill, a walk and then a trotting.
+- Practice emergency dismounts at a standstill, a walk, and then a trot.
 If you are very agile, you can try it at the canter and gallop.
-Be aware, however, that the faster you go, the faster things can go wrong, so be careful.

-- While practicing you could tie the reins up out of the way so you don't accidentally pull on the horse's mouth or the horse doesn't accidentally step through them when you are dismounted.
+- Tie the reins out of the way during practice dismounts so you don't accidentally pull on the horse's mouth or the horse doesn't accidentally step through them when you are dismounted.